-March quickly turns into May at an alarming pace if you are appearing for the CFA® Program Level I exam in June.
+March quickly turns into May or September into November if you are appearing for the CFA® Program Level I exam in June or December.
 Losing precious hours over daylight savings or lack of an effective review strategy can prove to have a greater negative impact than perceived.

 The preparation phase should be completed by the end of March and the last three weeks of May should be used for mock exams.
 Use April and the first weeks of May for question practice and debrief.
 This does not refer to taking a quiz, marking it and moving on.
 It's important to ensure you spend an average of 90 seconds per question and much more debriefing it.

 Strategy to Debrief the CFA Program Exam Level I